 You could get help to pay your rent if you are on a low income.
 Visit the gov.uk website for further information.

 If you're on a low income and your savings are below a certain amount you might be able to get a reduction on your Council Tax.
 This could be as much as 100% so if you think you might qualify, visit the gov.uk website.

-You could get between £100 and £300 tax-free to help you pay your heating bills.
+If you were born on or before 25 September 1956 you could get between £250 and £600 to help you pay your heating bills.
 For more information on your eligibility and how to apply, visit the gov.uk website.

-If you're aged 65 or over you could claim Attendance Allowance.
+If you're aged state pension age or over you could claim Attendance Allowance.
 This is to help with your care if you have an illness or disability.
 You can find out more on the gov.uk website.